Go Back Email Link

 Instructions

 • Prepare the milk and cream mixture.
 Combine the milk, cream, ½ cup sugar, cinnamon, and a pinch of salt in a medium saucepan.
 Then, heat over medium heat, stirring occasionally, until the mixture is steaming (approximately 170°F).
-If using vanilla bean, scrape the seeds into the mixture and add the pod.
 Remove from heat.

 • Beat the egg yolks.
 In a mixing bowl, whisk the egg yolks with the remaining ¼ cup sugar until the mixture is pale and thick.
 You can use a hand mixer on low speed for efficiency.
 The color should visibly lighten.